 Given these numbers, these statistics must open your eyes to the extent of the challenge of teen drug abuse.
 Indeed, there is no question that drug use in teens has dangerous and lasting effects.

 The Dangers of Drug Use in Teens

-Still, many adults continue to downplay the dangers and severity of teenage drug experimentation and drug use in teens.
+Still, many adults continue to downplay the dangers and severity of drug use and experimentation.
 Some adults see substance abuse in teens as merely an experimental phase.
 Indeed, such people believe the teen drug experimentation will pass without adverse consequences.

 Adults in general and parents in particular need to realize that times have changed.
 In today’s world, the dangers of teen drug abuse are much more extreme.
 Teens have access to an array of drugs that most parents do not even know about and never imagined.
 For example, opioid painkillers and ADHD medications are among the most commonly abused drugs by teenagers in the United States.